nur3oo/EKS/README.md

 Terraform's job stops at bootstrapping the cluster and installing ArgoCD.
 Everything else lives in Git.

+## CI/CD

+Every workflow is manually triggered (`workflow_dispatch`) with a confirm input, no auto-apply on push.
+Auth is via GitHub OIDC, no static AWS credentials.

+- **terraform-plan**: runs `terraform plan` to check drift before applying.
+- **terraform-apply**: applies the infra, then applies the ArgoCD root Application, handing off to GitOps.
+- **push-image**: builds and pushes the Uptime Kuma image to ECR, tagged with the commit SHA.
+- **destroy**: deletes ArgoCD-managed apps first so the LB controller can clean up its ALBs, then runs `terraform destroy`.
+Wrong order leaves orphaned ALBs and stuck subnets.

 ## Docker
 - Containerised the app for consistency across environments
 - Docker layer caching to cut build times